trustgraph-ai/trustgraph/docs/cli/tg-start-flow.md

 ### Required Arguments

-- `-n, --class-name CLASS_NAME`: Name of the flow class to instantiate
+- `-n, --blueprint-name CLASS_NAME`: Name of the flow blueprint to instantiate
 - `-i, --flow-id FLOW_ID`: Unique identifier for the new flow instance
 - `-d, --description DESCRIPTION`: Human-readable description of the flow